Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 - Down payment amount placed on note

 You can find most of this information on your promissory note and deed of trust.

 Not all mortgage notes have the same value.
 While some are difficult to sell, others can be purchased with a low discount rate, which means you get more money.
-Here are some insider industry tips for getting the best value from your notes:

 If you’re ready to sell your mortgage note but don’t know where to start, give us a call.
 Our financial experts will be able to answer any questions you have about the process, can make recommendations for mortgage note purchasing companies and may be able to provide you an offer over the phone.